 Grab a towel and listen.
 It’s not here, yet.
-But this isn’t the first time Professor “smartest guy among us”, has commented on the Anthropocene.
-In fact last year he had more to say about the near future, he quite aptly pointed out that if we were ever to meet another intelligent species odds are if wouldn’t end well for us (NBC); we’d all find ourselves in a dinosaur way.
+But this isn’t the first time Professor “smartest guy among us” has commented on the Anthropocene.
+In fact last year he had more to say about the near future.
+He quite aptly pointed out that if we were ever to meet another intelligent species, odds are it wouldn’t end well for us (NBC); we’d all find ourselves in a dinosaur way.

 Second Easy Movie Analogy Aside

 So what does this all mean?
 Democracy.
 Yes democracy.
 It shows us the democratizing effects of the internet.
 Because of all of this interconnectivity all our opinions have a vote.
 Super smart guys like Professor Hawking can have an opinion on Aliens or Terminators and we all hear about it.
 All opinions are equal online.
 It shows how powerful of a tool the internet, and by proxy your website, can go in connecting with others.
 A good message created with authority can go a long way.

 Either that or Mr. Professor Stephen Hawking really, really does not like science fiction movies.